 - What are the 5 stages of the path to purchase and where does brand awareness sit?

 These are all very important elements to consider when planning a brand awareness campaign for your business.
 What story do you want to tell?
 What do you want your brand to be remembered for?
-How can you reach out to new people so that they’re aware of your product and services?
+How can you reach out to new people so that they’re aware of your product and/or services?
 How can you make an impact and ensure they choose you over your competitors?

 The first question you should probably be asking yourself is: how does your business add value to your customers?